Skip to content

 auths init --profile agent

-1. Prompts for capability scope (or auto-selects in non-interactive mode)
+1. Prompts for capability scope (e.g. sign_commit) as a checklist

-Use --dry-run to preview the configuration without creating files:
+Use --dry-run to preview the configuration without creating anything:

 auths init --profile agent --dry-run